-Ground 1: The Arbitration Exception in Art 1(2)(d) of Recast Brussels Regulation did not apply (the claim fell within Arts 17 and 19 instead) and Court had jurisdiction under s.15B CJJA
+Ground one was that the arbitration exception in article 1(2)(d) of the EU Recast Brussels Regulation did not apply (the claim fell within articles 17 and 19 instead) and the Court had jurisdiction under section 15B of the CJJA.

-As a preliminary matter, Popplewell LJ confirmed that the CJJA did no more than import the relevant parts of the Recast Brussels Regulation dealing with consumer claims.11 This part of the judgment contains an interesting insight into how the courts will interrogate secondary legislation that imports EU laws into English law post-Brexit in order to establish whether the intent was to merely copy or to modify the EU law.12 Popplewell LJ reviewed the ministerial memorandum that been laid before Parliament and held that there was no
+As a preliminary matter, Popplewell confirmed that the CJJA did no more than import the relevant parts of the EU Recast Brussels Regulation dealing with consumer claims.(10) This part of the judgment contains an interesting insight into how the courts will interrogate secondary legislation that imports EU laws into English law post-Brexit in order to establish whether the intent was to merely copy or to modify the EU law.(11) Popplewell reviewed the ministerial memorandum that had been laid before Parliament and held that there was no intent to expand the EU Recast Brussels Regulation upon its incorporation into English law.